God creates Adam and Eve. Ussher's chronology of the Old Testament places their creation at 4004, while other research suggests a date of 4024.

 930

 Israel, in one of the most momentous events of the Old Testament, splits into two distinct kingdoms.
-The first is the nation of Israel (composed of ten of Israel's tribes) with its capital in Samaria.
-The second is the kingdom of Judah (composed of Judah, Benjamin, and Levi) with its capital in Jerusalem.
+The first is the Kingdom of Israel (composed of ten of Israel's tribes) which will ultimately establish its capital in Samaria.
+The second is the Kingdom of Judah (composed of Judah, Benjamin, and Levi) with its capital in Jerusalem.

 930 - 586 B.C.

-Period of the twenty rulers (19 Kings and 1 Queen) over Judah.
+Period of the twenty rulers (19 Kings and 1 Queen) over the Kingdom of Judah (Judah, Benjamin and Levi).

 884 - 612